aimms/how-to/Articles/609/609-link-solvers.rst

-How to link a solver to AIMMS
+How to Link a Solver to AIMMS
 =============================

 If you have a license for a solver and your AIMMS license has the link to that solver (a so-called 'link-only' license), you can add that solver to your AIMMS.